 If others in the household develop symptoms within the 14 days then they will need to stay at home for 7 days from the day their symptoms began, even if this takes them over the 14-day isolation period.

-The only people who are being tested for Coronavirus are those who are admitted to hospital with serious illness
+The only people who are being tested for Coronavirus are those with symptoms

 Please follow this link if you require an isolation note because you are unable to work for more than 7 days. www.111.nhs.uk/isolation-note

 If you have a received a letter from the Scottish Government advising you that your health problem means that you self-isolate for 12 weeks and you need additional practical support or assistance with collecting prescriptions or shopping then you can contact East Renfewshire Council on 0141 557 3093 or email them at email@example.com.

 Other resources that could help you are The Community Hub or phone 0141 876 9555

 Government guidance for employer

 We assume that most responsible employers will follow this advice and not expect you to ask us for a certificate as this will generate a significant amount of work for our team and will significantly detract from our ability to care for those that are unwell.